ATreeShine/Onionerpy/README.md

-# HostOnion - Tor Hidden Service Setup# HostOnion - Tor Hidden Service Setup
+# HostOnion - Tor Hidden Service

 HostOnion is a Python script that automates the setup of a Tor hidden service and starts a local PHP server to serve content over the Tor network.